syncfusion-content/maui-docs/MAUI/Switch/Visual State Manager.md

 # Visual State Manager in .NET MAUI Switch (SfSwitch)

-Use the visual state manager to change the .NET MAUI Switch properties based on the visual states set from code.
+Use the visual state manager to change the .NET MAUI Switch properties based on the visual states, set from code.
 The applicable visual states are,

 * On
 * Off